Tom-E-Durham/Dur360BEV/README.md

 Our benchmark includes **SI2BEV (Spherical-Image-to-BEV)**, a novel module that projects spherical imagery into BEV space with a **refined sampling strategy**, as well as an **adaptive Focal Loss** formulation to handle **extreme class imbalance** in BEV segmentation.
 Extensive experiments demonstrate that **Dur360BEV** simplifies the sensor setup while achieving **competitive performance**.

 ## News
+- [2025/05/29] Dur360BEV-Extended has been released, providing new driving data and additional frames to complement the original Dur360BEV benchmark.
 - [2025/01/27] Dur360BEV has been accepted by ICRA 2025.